Nao974/M-BOXE_MANAGER_TK/README.md

 ### Frame Data

 <img src="https://github.com/Nao974/M-BOXE_MANAGER_TK/blob/master/screenshoot/Manager_TK_Frame_Data.png" title="Frame Data" alt="Frame Data">
-To view the various data recorded by the M-BOXE, see document [Parameter_M-BOXE.pdf](https://github.com/Nao974/M-BOXE/blob/master/doc/Parameter_M-BOXE.pdf).
+To view the various data recorded by the M-BOXE, see document: [Parameter_M-BOXE.pdf](https://github.com/Nao974/M-BOXE/blob/master/doc/Parameter_M-BOXE.pdf) .
 * This data is updated every time the M-Boxes are reloaded by the `Get from Memeory` button on the Main frame
 * The check mark `Real Time` allows a loop playback whose delay and set by the adjoining ruler.